How to measure small business financial success

 It is crucial to monitor cash flow and measure it against any outgoings.
 As a KPI, it should be weighed against capital in use, depending on whether the company is financing capital investment from cashflow or employing capital to advance the firm.
 This kind of ratio analysis will enable businesses to look beyond a simple profit forecast in determining what timescale may be required for further investment.

-Using software, such as Soldo, can aid finance departments with monitoring real-time data on expenses, this will allow for greater accuracy when managing the business’ cash flow.
+Some of the best business bank accounts will help you keep track of your company’s cash flow.
+Also, using software, such as Soldo, can aid finance departments with monitoring real-time data on expenses, this will allow for greater accuracy when managing the business’ cash flow.

 A simple analysis of assets and liabilities will give a base figure and includes cash in hand, receivables and any short-term investments.
 This is a fundamental KPI, providing an accurate view as to the health of the business in comparing assets with liabilities.